tpiekarski/lkm-sandbox/README.md

 make test-module name=lkm_sandbox
 make test-module name=lkm_skeleton
 ```

-Additional tests for sandbox device including loading, creating device and getting messages.
+Additonal tests for the sandbox device including loading module, gathering major device number from /proc, creating device and comparing
+the final message either run the Makefile target with ```make test-device``` or run the following commands.
 For creating character device the major number is needed and can be obtained by cating the file /proc/lkm_device_major.
 This major number is written to the Kernel Ring Buffer as well.
 ```
 sudo insmod lkm_device.ko